mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 Filters
 -------

-We mentioned earlier that you can do maths with colors.
-But you can also do maths with pixels, or groups of pixels or whole layers.
+We mentioned earlier that you can do math with colors.
+But you can also do math with pixels, or groups of pixels or whole layers.
 In fact, you can make Krita do all sorts of little operations on layers.
 We call these operations **Filters**.

 Examples of such operations are: